Skip to main content

 Students may contact Statistics Canada by email if they have any questions: statcan.PSIS-SIEP.statcan@canada.ca.

-Individuals Residing in the EU
+Individuals Residing in the European Union

 If you reside within the European Union (EU) or European Economic Area (EEU), we acknowledge the rights granted to you under the General Data Protection Regulation (GDPR).
 Please contact the Privacy Officer (contact information provided above) if you have any questions or concerns about how your data is being collected, used, or disclosed.